 Fundraising variations:

-Mini donut holes that are easy for kids to grab and go.
+Sell mini doughnut holes, easy for children to grab and go.

-DIY toppings bar lets guests dip in various sauces like caramel or chocolate.
+Create a DIY toppings bar for guests to dip in various sauces such as toffee or chocolate.

 Setup instructions: